 - Soak the rice noodles in hot water until opaque.
 Drain, rinse and set aside.

-- Strain the broth when it is done through a fine-mesh strainer/sieve over a large pot.
+- Strain the broth when it is done through a fine-mesh strainer or sieve over a large pot.
 If you want a super clear broth, line the strainer with muslin.
 Discard the solids.
-If you find your broth cooled, reheat the broth on the stovetop on high heat for 30-60 seconds.

-- Season with fish sauce and assemble your bowl turkey pho noodle soup.
-Arrange the turkey on top of the noodles, garnish with finely chopped green onions, cilantro, basil, and a squeeze of lime to taste.
+- Garnish with finely chopped green scallions, fresh cilantro, basil, and a squeeze of fresh lime juice to taste.

-- Enjoy with any extras as desired!
+- Enjoy with more fresh herbs as desired!

 Notes